dhwanil95/Calorie_Counter/README.md

-# Fruit Calorie Calculator
+# Calorie Counter

 ## Overview

-The Fruit Calorie Calculator is a React and TypeScript application designed to display a list of fruits fetched from the Fruityvice API.
+The Calorie Counter is a React and TypeScript application designed to display a list of fruits fetched from the Fruityvice API.
 The application allows users to group fruits by different categories (None, Family, Order, Genus) and add them to a "Jar" while calculating the total calories.

 ## Features